 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying supplementary information, including the schedule of expenditures of federal awards required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information, except for the management discussion and analysis, page 6, and the statement of operation disbursements by program compared with budget, page 48, has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information, except for the management discussion and analysis, page 6, and the statement of operation disbursements by program compared with budget, page 40, has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole on the basis of accounting described in Note 1.

-The management discussion and analysis, page 6, and the statement of operation disbursements by program compared with budget, page 48, under supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The management discussion and analysis, page 6, and the statement of operation disbursements by program compared with budget, page 40, under supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.